Where Do Registered Nurses Work? 11 Places You Didn't Know About

 11. Your own office!

-Whether you branch off to become a private nurse educator, a holistic consultant or a nursing blogger, you could find yourself working for yourself someday.
-If you have the entrepreneurial spirit, think about the work-from-home nursing jobs you could land by becoming an RN first.
+Whether you branch off to become a private nurse educator, a holistic nursing consultant or a nursing blogger, you could find yourself working for yourself someday.
+If you have the entrepreneurial spirit, consider the work-from-home nursing jobs you could land by becoming an RN first.

-“Having my own office space means I can be flexible and work when it is most convenient for my clients, my children and myself,” says Schmid.
+“Having my own office space means I can be flexible and work when it is most convenient for my clients, my children and myself,” Schmid shares.
 She loves being a work-from-home holistic nurse because she’s able to foster one-on-one relationships with clients, helping her identify the most effective way to facilitate their healing—all on her own time!

-So where do RNs work?
-The answer is everywhere!
+So where do nurses work?
+The answer is practically everywhere!
 Now you’re aware that RNs work in a variety of settings and perform a whole slew of special duties.
-But the question remains: is becoming an RN going to get you where you want to be?
-You should be able to confidently answer that question before you commit to a nursing credential.
+This means pursuing a nursing degree isn’t a dead end.
+There are many different avenues you can follow throughout your career.

 If you’re excited about the variety a nursing career offers, it’s time to take the next step.
 Start mapping out your journey by checking out our article How to Become a Registered Nurse: Your 4-Step Guide.

 EDITOR’S NOTE: This article was originally published in 2013.
 It has since been updated to include information relevant to 2019.
 Insight from Schmid remains from original article.